Last chance: €4,000 Early Bird discount on all MBA applications with deadline April 30, 2026

 Overview of the Main Methods of Dividend Payment

 The method of dividend payment depends on the preferences of the company and the choices available to shareholders.
-It is important to know the specific dividend policy of each company in order to select the preferred method.
+It is important to be aware of the specific dividend policies of the company in question in order to select the preferred method.

 Dividend The part of the profit that is distributed to the shareholders of a company.
 Dividends can take the form of cash or additional shares.